nvoynov/creq/README.md

 # [c] Design constraints
 ```

+### Using Git

+At the last step of new project creation, CReq tries to find `git`.
+It will create a new git repository and make the initial commit if `git` is found.

+Git gives a good start point for simultaneous work on the same project by few requirements authors or reviewers.

 ### Automating

 You can and should extend the standard CReq CLI by your own commands.
 See `<project>.thor` file as an example and call for action.
 It is all the Ruby code and the main point is to get requirements collection by `requirement_repository` function.

+The first candidate for automation is the `creq pub` command.
+And I hope provide some more advanced examples in the future.
+Some kind of risk/effort/priority, FPA and PERT estimations based on requirement repository are considered.

 ### Promo